Did You Know?

 Built in 1882, the old stone church tower on Georgia and McCallie Avenue is all that remains of the downtown First Methodist Episcopal Church’s original building.
 The stone, Chickamauga Limestone, was quarried on the Joshua Beck Farm in what is now North Chattanooga.
 Many of the stones from the original structure are preserved in the parking area nearby.

+Chattanooga welcomes all faiths.
+Residents and visitors can find a mosaic of cultures and religions, with beautiful places of worship, nonprofit ministries focused on helping others, and faith-based educational institutions.
 A variety of churches are available in the area, from traditional to contemporary.
 Protestant denominations include Baptist, Presbyterian, Church of Christ, Church of God, Episcopalian, Lutheran, Methodist, Seventh-day Adventist, and more.
 Greek Orthodox, Roman Catholic, Latter-day Saints, and Unitarian communities are also represented, as is a thriving Jewish community with synagogues for the orthodox, conservative, and reformed.
 Baha’i’ house of worship, Buddhist centers, Hindi temples, and Muslim mosques complete the religious landscape.

 Several Chattanooga area churches are listed on the National Register of Historic Places.
 From Greek revival to colonial to contemporary, there are worship centers with beautiful architecture that are full of history.